Health Devices

 Leonardo da Vinci called simplicity “the ultimate sophistication," and in that regard, fitness trackers are truly refined.
 Fitness trackers are now as ubiquitous at the gym as a pair of white earbuds.
 Their popularity is a testament to the draw of technology that works well without breaking the bank.

-Manufacturers like Fitbit, Garmin and Jawbone have offered connected exercise products for years, appealing to consumers who want simple functionality at a lower price.
+Manufacturers like Fitbit, Garmin, and Jawbone have offered connected exercise products for years, appealing to consumers who want simple functionality at a lower price.
 While smartwatches offer a more robust set of features, fitness band manufacturers have stuck to the basics, tracking a user's sleep and activity.
-Yet even within that range, pricing is variable with fitness tracking wearables range from under $20 to well over $1,500.
+Yet even within that range, pricing is variable, with fitness tracking wearables ranging from under $20 to well over $1,500.
 How to select the one that's right for you?
 Let's begin.

 What Features Do You Want?

-The best way to determine the fitness tracker that fits you best is to decide which features you need.
-Activity tracking may come in all models, but not all devices look, or even wear, the same.
-Others will have features you may crave — some you may find unnecessary.
+The best way to determine which fitness tracker fits you best is to decide which features you need.
+Activity tracking may come in all models, but not all devices look or even wear the same.
+Some will have features you may crave, and some you may find unnecessary.

 Screen Or No Screen?

-Digital displays are absent from many lower-priced fitness bands, like the Jawbone UP series as well as devices from Misfit and Xiaomi.
-One drawback of not having a screen is you can't see how many steps you've taken without checking your smartphone, nor can you quickly see the time.
+Digital displays are absent from many lower-priced fitness bands, like the Jawbone UP series and devices from Misfit and Xiaomi.
+One drawback of not having a screen is that you can't see how many steps you've taken without checking your smartphone, nor can you quickly see the time.
 Displays are also useful for checking the time and providing other information.

-Recovery is just as key to fitness as a workout, and a number of trackers now record a user's sleep pattern and cycles by sensing movement during the night.
+Recovery is just as key to fitness as a workout, and several trackers now record a user's sleep pattern and cycles by sensing movement during the night.
 Devices like the Misfit Shine can detect the difference between light and heavy sleep based on motion.
 Others can calculate REM cycles using your heart rate (Fitbit Charge HR), your skin temperature (Jawbone UP3) or both (Basis Peak).

 What Activity Will You Primarily Be Tracking?